-It’s going to be a challenge to accept everyone to your Snapchat.
-So, I suggest leaving your settings open to Everyone which will give you the ability to put your story in front of anyone who wants to see it.
+It’s going to be a challenge to accept all those who look to connect with you to your Snapchat, so I suggest leaving your settings open to everyone which will allow you to put your story in front of anyone who wants to see it.

-According to a captivating infographic entitled “How Social Media is Ruining Our Minds,” over the course of the last ten years the average attention span has dropped from 12 minutes to a staggeringly short 5 minutes.
-As a marketer deeply emerged in this digital age my experience shows this to be true.
-It’s more challenging than ever to capture the attention of a user and more challenging than ever to keep their attention on a ten minute YouTube video.
+While someone’s attention span may actually vary from task to task and person to person, being a marketer deeply emerged in this digital age, my experience shows this suggestion of a shorter attention span to be generally true.
+It’s more challenging than ever to capture the attention of a user, let alone keep their attention on, say, a ten minute YouTube video.

 Millions of people around the world have become accustomed to receiving their news in 140 characters and watching videos in under 5 minutes.
 It’s changing the way consumers think and the way marketers must react.
-The Founder of Snapchat, delivered an eye-opening keynote where he discussed the concept of Ephemerality when describing Snapchat:
+Snapchat CEO, Evan Spiegel, delivered an eye-opening keynote where he discussed the concept of ephemerality when describing Snapchat:

-Gary Vaynerchuck of Vayner Media has already gone on the record to express that Snapchat is one of the most important tools for his personal brand.
-He went on to explain that, reaching a smaller engaged audience is more important for personal brands than a massive disengaged audience.
-I believe this idea is also true for big brands.
+He’s also long preached that reaching a smaller engaged audience is more important for personal brands than a massive disengaged audience.
+I believe this idea to also be true for big brands.
 If you can connect with a small group of brand advocates and inspire them to tell your story, they will become your marketers.
 It’s through them that the word will spread and through them that your brand will shine.

 The Power Of Visual Storytelling

 From the time we were kids, visuals have played a significant role in our ability to understand and connect with stories.
 Whether it was a picture book our elementary school teacher would read to us or the colouring book we got for Christmas, visuals have forever allowed us to better understand and connect with a story.